Jennifer Kale: Heroic Age

 Jennifer tried to stop the Thunderbolts from using the Man-Thing as their transportation, recalling him to the swamp to fight off an invasion from the Nexus of All Realities.
 Eventually, she realized that the Man-Thing was willingly working with the Thunderbolts, and that she would simply need to alert him any time someone broke through.

 Jennifer is apparently killed by Victoria Hand who is at the time possessed by Daniel Drumm.
 Drumm wanted to eliminate all users of dark magic before enacting his revenge on Doctor Strange and the New Avengers.

 Jennifer uses dark magic to return to life, but at the cost of having no skin on the right side of her face.
 Her resurrection is kept mostly secret from the world, but Maria Hill recruits her to support Elektra against Bullseye and the Hand.

-Kale was found on Weirdworld, during an incident that destroyed the normal flow of time, a common occurrence on Weirdworld.
-She had a romance with Deadpool that lasted for years.
-Deadpool threw this away to kill a target that was hiding on Weirdworld.